xrdocs/design/_blogs/peering-fabric-test.md

-The following configuration guidelines will step through the major components of the device and protocol configuration specific to the peering fabric and highlight non-default configuration recommended for each device role and the reasons behind those choices.
+The following configuration guidelines will step through the major components of the device and protocol configuration specific to the Peering Fabric and highlight non-default configuration recommended for each device role and the reasons behind those choices.
 Complete example configurations for each role can be found in the Appendix of this document.
 Configuration specific to telemetry is covered in section 4.